 UACJ Marketing & Processing

-Since fiscal 2012, UACJ Marketing ＆ Processing Corporation has been conducting a practical learning program for people with disabilities.
+Since fiscal 2012, UACJ Marketing & Processing Corporation has been conducting a practical learning program for people with disabilities.
 Its intent is to support their efforts to live independently.
-In fiscal 2016, the company accepted one student from Anjo Special Needs Education School for the program, as has become its annual practice.
+In fiscal 2017, the company accepted one student from Anjo Special Needs Education School for the program, as has become its annual practice.
 With the help of detailed discussions with the school, and proper attention paid to safety during the program, the student accepted for the program completed it with flying colors.

 Disaster Response Support for Communities